 Final year research project or dissertation

 If you are a non-EU citizen, you have similar rules as you would a normal job.
-However, what type of internship you take will determine what sort of permit you will need in order to be able to do that internship.
+However, what type of internship you take will determine what sort of permit you’ll need to be able to legally do that internship.